PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 It's by reflecting that we edit our actions and design our lives.
 Are you desinging your life, or is somebody else designing it for you?

+Day 17: Prioritize Your Primary Tasks

+What's the most important thing you can do today?
+...not every unit of work gets the same return.
+...two task lists each day...
+... three items are the most important tasks for the success of your important objectives.
+The other task list will be the odds and ends that need to be accomplished.
+Most of my prioritized tasks are small parts of much larger projects.
+When working on enormous projects that we cannot finish in a short period of time, we are especially suseptible to short-term wins.
+I'd much rather return 10 emails than write ten paragraphs in a book because each email makes me feel like I've accomplished something while those ten paragraphs feel like a drop in the bucket.
+...urgent distractions...
+Every day, we must know what our three highest return opportunitiesa are, or else low opportuntiy returns will feel more important.
+Any work that moves us closer to our objectives is a high-return opportunity, and any work that does not is not.
+Prioritize those taks, day after day, and you will move closer to your goals without falling into the trap of "urgent distractions".